cs-ddjor001/poker_game/README.md

 This project is a command-line implementation of **Texas Hold'em Poker** written in **Rust**, featuring core game mechanics such as:

-- Card dealing and community card reveal
+- Card dealing and community card reveal.
-- Hand evaluation using standard poker rules
+- Hand evaluation using standard poker rules.
-- Accurate winner determination and tie-breaking using kickers
+- Accurate winner determination and tie-breaking using kickers.
-- Expressive debug output showing best hands and evaluation steps
+- Expressive debug output showing best hands and evaluation steps.

 The project was designed to deepen my understanding of Rust, especially around enums, pattern matching, and idiomatic code architecture.
 It’s currently a two-player simulation, but the logic is extensible for multiplayer or AI opponents.